spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ```

 !!! hint
-    Please note that `branch` is the base branch of the pull request.
-For example, if it's `"branch": input.run_updated.stack.branch`, that'd mean that the policy would comment into every pull request that targets the tracked branch of the stack.
+     `branch` is the base branch of the pull request.
+For example, if it's `"branch": input.run_updated.stack.branch`, the policy would comment into every pull request that targets the tracked branch of the stack.

 #### Changing the comment body

-You can customize the comment body, even include logs from various run phases by including a corresponding placeholder:
+You can customize the comment body and even include logs from various run phases by including a corresponding placeholder:

-- `spacelift::logs::initializing` placeholder will be replaces with logs from the [initializing](../run/README.md#initializing) phase
+- `spacelift::logs::initializing` placeholder will be replaces with logs from the [initializing](../run/README.md#initializing) phase.
-- `spacelift::logs::preparing` placeholder will be replaces with logs from the [preparing](../run/README.md#preparing) phase
+- `spacelift::logs::preparing` placeholder will be replaces with logs from the [preparing](../run/README.md#preparing) phase.
-- `spacelift::logs::planning` placeholder will be replaced with logs from the [planning](../run/proposed.md#planning) phase
+- `spacelift::logs::planning` placeholder will be replaced with logs from the [planning](../run/proposed.md#planning) phase.
-- `spacelift::logs::applying` placeholder will be replaced with logs from the [applying](../run/tracked.md#applying) phase
+- `spacelift::logs::applying` placeholder will be replaced with logs from the [applying](../run/tracked.md#applying) phase.

 ```opa
 package spacelift